Explore how your team can use Hiver.

 • Easy Search Functionality: Implement a robust search engine within your knowledge base to help users quickly find the answers they need.
 Most customer service software have this feature in-built for knowledge bases.

 • Use Visuals and Guides: Include product guides, screenshots, and videos to provide step-by-step solutions that are easy to follow.
 Say you sell a smartwatch on your website.
-You can have a video explaining how to set up the smartwatch, sync it with other devices, and use its key features.
+You can have a video you created with AVI video editing software explaining how to set up the smartwatch, sync it with other devices, and use its key features.

 • Keep It Updated: Regularly review and update the knowledge base to ensure all information is current, especially for product updates or policy changes.